nuvla/documentation/docs/nuvlaedge/installation/install-with-helm.md

 - **Upgrade/Downgrade the entire NuvlaEdge installation**

-To upgrade to the latest version run
+To upgrade to the latest version run:

 ```shell
 helm upgrade nuvlabox-<uuid_of_your_nuvlaedge> nuvlaedge/nuvlaedge
 ```

-To upgrade to a specific version run
+To upgrade to a specific version run:

 ```shell
 helm upgrade nuvlabox-<uuid_of_your_nuvlaedge> nuvlaedge/nuvlaedge --version 2.8.3